o-daneel/Lunii_v3.RE/ANALYSIS_v3.md

 #### Response

-TODO : How to generate this command ?
+**TODO** : How to generate this command ?

+To be filled based on Ghidra
 ### SCAN_WIFI

 Scan for Wifi the Lunii can see